gastonstat/letter-of-rec/README.md

-## Have you done Due Diligence regarding the program you are interested in?
+## Have you done Due Diligence regarding the program(s) you are interested in?

 - Have you carefully looked at the program you are interested in?
 	+ Is it a fairly new program or a well established program?